muhfadh/BudayAI/CC/README.md

 # The Documentation from Cloud Computing Learning Path
+> - Build an our Landing Page Website
-> Build a REST API for Mobile Development Learning Path
+> - Build a REST API for Mobile Development Learning Path

+## Landing Page Website
+> Use HTML Semantic, Vanilla CSS and JavaScript.
+> This is a link for our website : [BudayAI-Web](https://buday-ai-vickyadri29.vercel.app/)

 ## Endpoint
 > The Main Endpoint is [Here](https://us-central1-budayai-c22-ps195.cloudfunctions.net/app/).